Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Introduction

 In recent years there has been a growing body of work in statistical inference for high dimensional linear parametric models.
 For example, \cite{buhlmann2013}, \cite{javanmard2014}, \cite{vanet-al2014} and \cite{zhang2014} study hypothesis testing and confidence intervals for low dimensional parameters in high dimensional linear and generalized linear models.
 Their approaches are mostly based on ``de-biasing'' or ``de-sparsifying'' a regularized regression estimator such as Lasso. \cite{chatterjee2013} and \cite{lopes2014} examine properties of the residual bootstrap for high dimensional regression. \cite{lee-et-al2016} and \cite{Tibshirani-et-al16} consider the exact post-selection inference for sequential regression procedures conditioning on the selected models.
 Lastly, the empirical Bayes approach has also been adopted; e.g., see \cite{martin2017empirical}.

 However, much less attention is given to statistical inference for nonparametric additive models, especially in high dimensional settings. \cite{Fan-Jiang05} extend the generalized likelihood ratio tests to additive models estimated by backfitting to determine if a specific additive component is significant or admits a certain parametric form.
 However, these authors do not consider the cases where $p>n$ and inferences for some parameters such as $\sigma$.
-More recently \cite{Lu-et-al15} propose two types of confidence bands for the marginal influence function in a novel high dimensional nonparametric model termed ATLAS which is a generalization of the sparse additive model, although no inference procedure is provided for other model components.
+More recently \cite{Lu-et-al15} propose two types of confidence bands for the marginal influence function in a novel high dimensional nonparametric model, termed ATLAS, which is a generalization of the sparse additive model, although no inference procedure is provided for other model components.
+Lastly, various Bayesian methods have been also proposed, including \citet{Scheipl-et-al12} and \citet{Shang-Li14}.
+However, none of these methods is designed to provide uncertainty quantification for high dimensional nonparametric additive models.

 The main goal of this paper is to address the inference problem for high dimensional nonparametric additive models.
 To be more specific, this paper develops a method that quantifies the uncertainties in the estimated parameters and selected models.
-This method is based on the generalized fiducial inference (GFI) framework \citep{Hannig-et-al16}, which has been shown to have extremely good properties, both theoretical and empirical, in various inference problems.
-To the best of our knowledge, this is the first time that such problems are formally considered.
+This method is based on the generalized fiducial inference (GFI) framework \citep{Hannig-et-al16}, which has been shown to possess extremely good properties, both theoretical and empirical, in various inference problems.
+To the best of our knowledge, this is the first time that uncertainty quantification is being formally considered for high dimensional additive models.

 The remainder of this paper proceeds as follows.
-In the next section, we first present a spline representation of nonparametric additive models from which our inference will be based upon.
+In the next section, we first present a spline representation of nonparametric additive models upon which our inference will be based.
 In Section~\ref{sec:method} we introduce the GFI framework and formally describe our proposed inference method for sparse and high dimensional nonparametric additive models.
 Section~\ref{sec:theory} examines the theoretical properties of the proposed method while Section~\ref{sec:numerical} illustrates its empirical properties via numerical experiments and a real data example.
-Lastly, concluding remarks are offered in Section~\ref{sec:conclude} while the proofs of theoretical results are delayed in the appendix.
+Lastly, concluding remarks are offered in Section~\ref{sec:conclude} while proofs of theoretical results are delayed in the appendix.